 Today we started off with a lot of energy but it did not take us long to get tired.
-Once we hit 4000 meters (13,100 feet) we were breathing heavy and feeling sluggish.
+Once we hit 4000 meters (13,100 feet) we were breathing heavily and feeling sluggish.
 This trek was really beginning to get exhausting!
-It is also chillier now, with temperatures in the high 40’s, so we were now wearing multiple layers.
+It is also chillier now, with temperatures in the high 40’s, so now we had to wear multiple layers.
 At times, even hats and gloves were necessary.

 Tyler and Kara were doing great.
 As we passed trekkers coming the other way, they were thrilled to see kids this young doing this trek.
 Our kids got a lots of comments, praise, and encouragement, and I know that this helped Tyler and Kara feel better.
 This is a very difficult thing they were doing and Tim and I think they are amazing!

 We arrived in Dingboche, feeling tired.
-Tim and Kara had mild headaches which they were treating with copious amounts of water.
+Tim and Kara had mild headaches which they treated with copious amounts of water.
 After our acclimatization hike they felt much better.

 We are now at 4410 meters (14,500 feet), and this is about the time that altitude sickness is most likely to occur, at least for the Everest Base Camp trek.
 It is important to climb high every day in order to keep yourself healthy and to keep adjusting, but this was day 6 of the trek, and we were all feeling fatigued.
 Day after day of trekking was really beginning to exhaust us and we were in desperate need of an easy day.

-Today we would trek about 5 miles from Dingboche to Lobuche, climbing another 500 meters.
+Today we trekked about 6 miles from Dingboche to Lobuche, climbing another 500 meters.
 We trudged uphill from Dingboche, then slowly climbed uphill, overlooking the Milk River once more.
 The scenery was spectacular…snowy, rocky Himalayas surrounded us.